-Even though there are many add-ons for Elementor, adding a business reviews widget has always been rather challenging – until now.
+Even though there are many add-ons for an Elementor to be used on your WordPress website, adding a business reviews widget has always been rather challenging – until now.

-Let us go over the whole process together, step by step.
+Let us go over the whole process and key features of the reviews widget together, step by step.

 Here is a quick overview of what the process will look like ⬇️